Manigowda1/E-Cart/README.md

 # E-Cart
-Registered user can select/add_to_cart/checkout their desired products
+Basic Ecommerce application - Registered user can select/add_to_cart/checkout their desired products